jacobheil/ds_site/blog_161012_lira.md

 Projects like LiRA are exemplary, as well, of the ways in which our students might interact with local communities in meaningful ways.
 As pedagogical enterprises, such projects ask students to go beyond the simple reporting of archival material -- of known histories -- and asks them instead to curate an alternative archive of heretofore unsynthesized material.

-[Ohio Five Digital Scholarship](http://digitalscholarship.ohio5.org/) is grateful to have been able to play a part in LiRA and the Knox County Black Archive, but both have come about with a generous support of a number of people and agencies.
+[Ohio Five Digital Scholarship](http://digitalscholarship.ohio5.org/) is grateful to have been able to play a part in LiRA and the Knox County Black Archive, but both have come about with the generous support of a number of people and agencies.
 The LiRA exhibit provides an extensive list of credits and acknowledgement, but I will take this opportunity to underline the contributions of [Jenna Nolt](https://www.linkedin.com/in/jenna-nolt-64135829), Kenyon's Digital Initiatives Librarian.

 What are some of the ways in which you are doing public and/or digital history with your liberal arts students?
 Let us know on [Facebook](https://www.facebook.com/ohiofiveDS/) or post a comment a below.